tpwrules/nixos-apple-silicon/docs/uefi-standalone.md

 ```
 nixos# mkdir -p /lib/firmware
 nixos# tar xf /mnt/boot/vendorfw/firmware.tar -C /lib/firmware
+nixos# systemctl start wpa_supplicant
 nixos# rmmod brcmfmac && modprobe brcmfmac
 ```

 You can now configure wireless networking in the installer using `wpa_supplicant` by following [the directions](https://nixos.org/manual/nixos/stable/index.html#sec-installation-booting-networking) in the NixOS manual.
+If you see errors about `Timeout on response for query command`, exit `wpa_cli` then try rerunning the command `rmmod brcmfmac && modprobe brcmfmac`.

 Once the network is set up, ensure the time is set correctly, then install the system.
 You will be asked to set a root password as the final step:
 ```